Personal details of 14,000 staff members leaked in Liverpool University Hospital Foundation Trust Data Breach

 There are a number of steps you can follow to reduce the risk of your data being used by cybercriminals.
 To find out more, read our helpful guide on what to do if your data has been stolen in a data breach.

 If your confidential information has been sent to the wrong address in the LUHFT data breach, you may be able to claim compensation.
 This is something the team at Hayes Connor can help you with.

 How Hayes Connor can help you claim compensation for the Liverpool University Hospital Foundation Trust data breach

 Any organisation which stores your personal data is legally obligated to keep it secure.
 This means that, where mistakes are made and data is exposed to the incorrect recipients, anyone effected could be in a position to claim compensation.

 At Hayes Connor, we have one of the largest teams of dedicated data breach specialists in the country.
 We have both a wealth of combined experience, and extensive expertise in handling a variety of data breaches, meaning we are well positioned to support you in making a claim.

-We understand that being the victim of a data breach, no matter the context, can be extremely stressful.
+We understand that being the victim of any type of NHS data breach, no matter the context, can be extremely stressful.
 As such, we will take the time to provide close personal support and will ensure that the process remains as straightforward as possible at all times.